Jelyko/Discord-Bot-Template/README.md

-This is a W.I.P.
-This is the same exact bot but with a dashboard.
+This is a template for your discord bot.
+This inludes a dashboard.
+To use this you must know
+- JavaScript
+- Pug
+- CSS
+- Express